Welcome to the Model European Parliament!

 History

-Set up in 1994 with a secretariat in The Hague, Netherlands in the inspiring care of Anna and Leopold van Sminia, the MEP programme since 2014 is coordinated by an innovating multi-national board with an association based in Madrid.
+Set up in 1994 with a secretariat in The Hague, Netherlands in the inspiring care of Anna and Leopold van Sminia, the MEP programme since 2014 is coordinated by an innovating multi-national board with an association now registered in Vienna.

 Organization

-MEP Europe is organized into four Euroregional sections (MEP Baltic Sea Region, MEP Western European Region, MEP Central and South Eastern European Region and the MEP Mediterranean Region) each headed by a regional coordinator.
-As in the MEP BSR since 2004, Euroregional networking and annual sessions will follow in the other three regions of Europe, opening up further opportunities for participation.
-An MEP Alumni branch will cater for the needs of former participants, offering a whole range of post-MEP activities and events.
+MEP Europe is organized into four Euroregional sections (MEP Baltic Sea Region, MEP Western European Region, MEP Central and South-Eastern European Region and the MEP Mediterranean Region) each headed by a regional coordinator.
+As in the MEP BSR since 2004, Euroregional networking and annual sessions has followed in the other three regions of Europe, thus opening yet further opportunities for participation.
+An MEP Alumni branch is catering for the needs of former participants, offering a whole range of post-MEP activities and events.

-In recent years the MEP has caught on well in candidate countries.
-The FYR of Macedonia and Turkey have been hosts to international sessions.
-Lately Serbia and Albania have joined the Model European Parliament programme.
+Over the years the MEP has caught on well in candidate countries.
+North Macedonia and Turkey have even been hosts to international sessions.
+Longstanding participation has come from Serbia, Albania, recently also Montenegro and Ukraine have joined the Model European Parliament programme.

 Education